“How can I have more interesting conversations? I get stuck in small talk and bore people and myself”

 By simply saying “So, a few years ago I was on my way to…” or “Have I told you about that time I…?”, something happens in people’s brains.

-You can use storytelling to connect with people and be seen as more outgoing.
+You can use storytelling to connect with people and be seen as more social.
 People who are good at telling stories are often admired by others.
 Other studies show that stories also will make people feel closer to you by being able to relate to you.

 And as time passes, you will have more and more stories in stock.